Skip to main contentSkip to footer content

 Registration Information

-Information sessions for summer courses will be held in January, dates forthcoming.
-Pre-registration for students requiring EFB 202 or a field elective will be open from March 3rd to March 14th.
-Registration will then be closed until it reopens on April 3rd to all students.
+Information sessions for summer courses will be held in February 10th in Marshall Auditorium during College Hour.
+Pre-registration for students requiring EFB 202 or a field elective will be open from February 23rd to March 6th.
+Registration will then be closed until it reopens on April 1st to all students.
 This registration will be conducted on a first come, first serve basis.

 Visiting students, including transfer students wishing to take a Cranberry Lake course before beginning class in the Fall must complete the registration form, and the visiting student form below.
 Note that you may complete the Cranberry Lake registration form during the pre-registration window, and the visiting student form later.